datavisyn/tdp_core/src/vis/README.md

 6. Parallel Coordinates are overall useless as they don't have any opacity applied to them, cant select.
 7. Changing Opacity can get slow in the scatterplot if you have many points/plots.
 8. Closing/opening the sidebar has a small delay before resizing the plotly canvas.
+9. Should include an error boundary on the component, so that it doesnt unmount when an error is thrown.